 Getting a work permit for Qatar

-Expats will need to have found a job and a local employer to act as their sponsor before they apply for a work residence permit for Qatar.
-After the necessary paperwork is completed, the employing sponsor usually takes responsibility for the application and follow up on its progress.
+Expats have to have find a job and a local employer to act as their sponsor before they can apply for a Work Residence Permit for Qatar.
+After the necessary paperwork is completed, the employing sponsor usually takes responsibility for the application and follows up on its progress.

 Step 1 – Find a job

 Expats must first find and secure a job before applying for their working visa.
 Once this is done, the employer is largely responsible for the application process.

 Step 2 – Prepare documents as advised by the employer, who applies for a temporary visa